 [Note: School districts may wish to reference police liaison officers in the definition of a “school official.”
 Depending on the circumstances of the relationship, this may be added in subpart (d) of the definition or in a new subpart (e).
 Caution should be used to ensure that police liaison officers are considered “school officials” only when performing duties as a police liaison officer and that they are trained as to their obligations pursuant to this policy.
 Consultation with the school district’s legal counsel is recommended.]

-O. Summary Data
+P. Summary Data

 “Summary data” means statistical records and reports derived from data on individuals but in which individuals are not identified and from which neither their identities nor any other characteristic that could uniquely identify the individual is ascertainable.

-P. Other Terms and Phrases
+Q. Other Terms and Phrases

 All other terms and phrases shall be defined in accordance with applicable state and federal law or ordinary customary usage.